 Possessing over 20 years of experience in the legal arena, attorney Suzzanne Uhland serves as a partner in the Newport Beach and San Francisco, California offices of O’Melveny and Myers, LLP.
 Additionally, Uhland functions as Chair of the Restructuring Practice and is a member of the Policy Committee at her law firm.
 Suzzanne Uhland’s primary emphasis is in the areas of Chapter 11 restructuring and representing clients in distressed transactions.
 Suzzanne Uhland’s Chapter 11 and bankruptcy clients have included Spyglass Entertainment,and New Century Financial Corporation.
 She has also represented SeraCare Life Sciences, Inc. as special litigation and corporate counsel, and Saga Investments, LLC, in its acquisition of assets of another company.
 Read More

-- Everything you need to know about
+- 4 factors that affect oil prices you need to know about

 Oil dependency is still alive and kicking.
 While prices have fallen over the last couple of years, there is still significant demand for oil.
 Many companies still need oil to produce some of their products and gas stations are usually pretty busy.
 Alternative sources of energy and fuel may be gaining some ground, but their current price tag makes them unaffordable for the average Joe and Jane.
 Therefore, many people are still in demand of black gold and they pay close attention to how the price of it behaves in the market.
 Every country has their own